evanca/quick-portfolio/projects/ML_HCI/ML_HCI.md

 1. Upload the Interface for AM Synthesis.
 2. Upload the Interface for FM Synthesis.

-1. Talk about the original project with the machine learning training for muiscal models that I did.
+1. Talk about the original project elements with the machine learning training for musical models that I did.
 2. Then talk about the pivot over to controlling Drones.
 3. Then cover the movement from drones to sound synthesis.
 -->